aarch23/Project-1---Active-/README.md

 **Overview**

 This research exercise was done in order to understand if we could create an model to build an investment portfolio that outperforms the S&P Broad Crypto Digital Market Index.
-Due to the expansive nature and sheer *large/massive* number of investable assets in the Crypto space, it can get quite complex, since there are many variables that need to be taken into account when investing.
-Our model and future platform, provide a safe option for investors to gain exposure to these markets while **outperforming the *Main market index*/SPCBDM ? **
+Due to the expansive nature and copious number of investable assets in the Crypto space, it can become quite complex, since there are a number of variables that need to be taken into condieration while investing.
+This model and future platform, provide a safe option for investors to gain exposure to these markets while outperforming the SPCBDM.

 Our idea was to understand if a combination of 2 sets of Crypto Assets produced better returns than just 1 set of Coins/Assets, without drastically increasing volatility and skewing the Risk profile of the portfolio.

 In addition to the old/famous/veteran coins that most people have heard of in the Cryptocurrency space, we wanted to see if Analyzing protocols in a rapidly growing DeFi sector provided some insights/value and improved our potential returns.
 DeFi is a rapidly growing sector within the CryptoCurrency space that has grown from about 500Million to 150Billion in 2 years.
-The crypto market as a whole has been in a downtrend for the better part of the last year and we wanted to see the effect of including some variety of undervalued coins into our portfolio and see what **findings we found??** (This last line needs to be changed/edited lol)
+The crypto market as a whole has been in a downtrend for the better part of the last year and we wanted to see the effect of including some variety of undervalued coins into our portfolio and establish our findings.

+Please note this model pulls live prices, therefore prices may vary each time you run it.
 _______________________________________________________________________________________________________________________________

 **Technologies**